figlerg/VolTRE/README.md

 ## Quickstart

 ### Installation
-Follow these steps to create a virtual environment:
+Follow these steps to create a virtual environment and install the tool:
 - Install Python 3
 - Install Git
 - Install pip